gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_4_Control_Device_with_Direct_Methods/README.md

 1. From Azure IoT Central, navigate to **Device template**, and select the **Azure Sphere** template.
 2. Click on **Interface** to list the interface capabilities.
-3. Scroll down and expand the **ResetMethod** capability.
+3. Scroll down and expand the **RestartDevice** capability.
-4. Review the definition of **ResetMethod**.
+4. Review the definition of **RestartDevice**.
 The capability type is **Command**.
-5. The schema type is **Object**.
-Click on the **view** button to display the object definition.
-The Object definition describes the shape of the JSON payload sent with the command.
-In this example, the shape of the JSON payload will be the same as this example *{"reset_timer":5}*.
+5. The schema type is **Integer**.
+The direct method payload is an integer which defines the number of seconds before restarting the device.

 ![](resources/iot-central-device-template-interface-fan1.png)